 (e) He said, ‘This is not us, this is Mary and Jesus.
 You are chosen, you are special, this is secret.’

-(f) ‘In 19xx I decided to go and see Father Thomas to seek his advice.
-I wanted to talk about … our secret with Jean Vanier.
-He told me to come and see him at 10pm.
-I knocked at the door.
-There was a curtain, and he sat on the bed.
-Before I could start talking about Jean Vanier, it started with him, the same as with Jean Vanier.
-He was not tender like Jean Vanier.
-More brutal, no intercourse, same words to say that I am special and that all this is about Jesus and Mary.’

-(g) ‘When I expressed my astonishment saying … how could I manifest my love to Jesus and to him, he replied: “But Jesus and myself, this is not two, but we are one … It is Jesus who loves you through me”.’
+(f) ‘When I expressed my astonishment saying … how could I manifest my love to Jesus and to him, he replied: “But Jesus and myself, this is not two, but we are one … It is Jesus who loves you through me”.’

 What these women suffered was clearly sexual and spiritual abuse.
 Vanier was widely admired, even considered a ‘living saint’.
 While not ordained, he led retreats and guided people in their spiritual growth.
 He offered himself as a model of spiritual maturity.
 And yet he sexually exploited numerous women within the context of spiritual guidance.
 He justified this with passages from the Bible and possibly the most holy of human relationships, that between Mary and Jesus.
-Vanier collaborated with and defended Fr Philippe who also abused women in similar way.
 It is astonishing that Vanier got away with such aberrant practices for so many decades.

 A fuller report by an independent group commissioned by L’Arche was published in January 2023.
 This documented 25 different women who had experienced a sexual act or intimate gesture with Jean Vanier.
 These relationships were over a considerable length of time, from 1952 to 2019.
 Vanier would typically initiate contact through meetings that were nominally about spiritual accompaniment; after some time body contact and nudity would gradually be introduced into the sessions.
 Vanier would often quote from the Song of Songs.
 The practices were founded on so-called ‘mystical’ or ‘spiritual’ beliefs that had been condemned by the Catholic Church.
-Vanier described Fr Thomas Philippe (who died in 1993) as his ‘spiritual father’, but at first publicly denied knowledge of his abusive sexual practices.
 The investigation was carried out by the independent UK consultancy GCPS.

 What do we make of all this?
 Vanier was a remarkable person who did much to make the world a better place, especially for those living with disability.
 He left a legacy of good works that continues, and he became a spiritual model inspiring many to follow Christ in self-sacrificial ways.
 And yet he engaged in spiritual manipulation and sexual abuse.
 Many of those who were abused appear to have had a trauma reaction.
 While it is not unusual for leaders to seek gratification, in various ways, through their influence and power, there is something deeply unsettling about his story.